iterative/dvc.org/static/docs/commands-reference/import.md

 ## Example: Tracking a remote file

-The [DVC getting started tutorial](/doc/get-started) demonstrates a simple DVC pipeline.
+The [DVC getting started tutorial](/doc/get-started) demonstrates a simple pipeline.
 In the [Add Files step](/doc/get-started/add-files) we are told to download a file, then use `dvc add` to integrate it with the workspace.